Home » Marriage » Sex In Marriage

 It’s Easier To Talk About Sex

-The fear of embarrassment and judgment can make talking about sex seem awkward and embarrassing.
+The fear of embarrassment and judgment can make discussing sex seem awkward and embarrassing.

-For example, if you’re new to each other and both of you get naked in a room filled with sexual tension, finding the ideal words to make your feelings known can be challenging.
-If a couple can’t say what they want without feeling awkward, it probably means something is wrong.
+For example, if you’re new to each other and both get naked in a room filled with sexual tension, finding the ideal words to make your feelings known can be challenging.
+Something is wrong if a couple can’t say what they want without feeling awkward.

 Improves Your Bond and Gives You A Sense of Security